eSports Viewership Statistics 2025 – Audience Growth Data

 Source: Statista

-Scarlett (Sasha Hostyn) Was The Highest-earning Female Esports Player In 2023
+Scarlett (Sasha Hostyn) is the Highest-Earning Female Esports Player As Of 2025

-The Canadian gamer was also entered in the Guinness Book of Records as “highest career earnings for a female competitive video game player” on October 5, 2016.
+The Canadian gamer has earned around $472,110 throughout her professional gaming career.
+Scarlett made history by being recognized in the Guinness Book of Records on October 5, 2016, for having the highest career earnings for a female competitive video game player.

 Here is a table showing leading female Esports players by earnings: